Forest Management

 SUSTAINING THE FOREST OF THE PACIFIC COAST: Forging Truces in the War in the Woods

 Debra Salazar, Donald Alper, eds..
-A collection of essays examining forest policy in the United States Pacific Northwest and British Columbia in a binational context.
-While U.S. and Canadian forest policy & forest management approaches differ, the two countries face similar challenges and conflicts.
+A collection of essays examining forest policy in the U.S. Pacific Northwest (PNW) and British Columbia in a binational context.
+While U.S. and Canadian forest policy and forest management approaches differ, the two countries face similar challenges and conflicts.
 A valuable contribution to the ongoing debate over forest policy on both sides of the border, these essays analyze the challenges facing forest policymakers and open the discussion up to those whose voices have not been heard before.
 6 x 9, 224p, 2001.

 FOREST MANAGEMENT IN CANADA

-Monique Ross, CIRL.
+Monique Ross, Canadian Institute for Resources Law (CIRL).
 The first comprehensive review of the policy and legal framework of forest management in Canada.
 Introduces concepts like forest land base, and reviews demands on forests.
 Describes the policy framework and analyzes issues.
 Discusses the legal framework of forest management, and focuses on the prospects for change from timber to forest management.
 6 x 9, 388p, 1995.

 Return to Categories Page